Indian court: Kashmir indefinite internet shutdown illegal | DW | 10.01.2020

 Modi's government said the shutdown in Kashmir is necessary to maintain order in the region which has seen violent clashes between security forces and a separatist insurgency backed by neighbouring Pakistan.

-Modi defended the blackout to prevent the breakout of mass protests against India's decision to withdraw Kashmir's special status which could result in more violence.
+Authorities defend the blackout which they claim helps prevent the breakout of violent mass protests against India's decision to withdraw Kashmir's special status.

 Last month, authorities enforced an internet clampdown in parts of the Kashmiri capital as well as in parts of India's eastern state of Assam and Uttar Pradesh in the north due to protests against a controversial new citizenship law that Muslims perceive as discriminatory.